Content

 Since ashwagandha may help reduce stress levels, it could benefit you if you’re dealing with stress-related hair loss.

-So, if stress is causing your hair loss, and taking ashwagandha helps you feel better, it might (inadvertently) help support healthy hair growth.
+So, if stress is causing your hair loss, and taking ashwagandha helps you feel better, it might (indirectly) help support healthy hair growth.

 It’s true that some medications can trigger hair loss.
-For example, certain medications healthcare professionals prescribe to treat depression and anxiety may increase your risk of hair loss.
+For example, certain medications prescribed to treat depression and anxiety may increase your risk of hair loss.

-Blood thinners and certain medications for high blood pressure, like beta blockers, can also cause telogen effluvium, a type of temporary excess shedding that can lead to balding or thinning.
+Blood thinners and certain medications for high blood pressure, like beta blockers, are also sometimes associated with telogen effluvium, a type of temporary excess shedding that can lead to balding or hair thinning.

-Another thing to keep in mind?
-You may experience side effects when taking ashwagandha supplements, like an ashwagandha powder or oral supplement.
+As with any supplement or medication, it’s possible to experience side effects when taking ashwagandha supplements, whether that’s an ashwagandha powder or oral supplement.

 Possible negative effects of ashwagandha include: